Dromedda/vlua/README.md

 import = require
 ```

+## Things that dont work:
+- all instances of the keywords gets replaced

 ## Todo:
 - [ ] allow the user to pass a directory as the path argument
 - [ ] if no target is provided, it should automatically create a build folder, and put everything in there